-If you’re not familiar with machine needle-lace, it’s made using free motion and sewing small, pea-size loops which overlap themselves.
-You will also need to use an embroidery hoop to help stabilize your fabric.
+If you’re not familiar with machine needle-lace, it’s made using free motion embroidery, and sewing small, pea-size loops which overlap themselves.
+For this technique you will need to use an embroidery hoop to help stabilize your fabric.

 You can download this heart shaped template by right clicking on the image and saving to your desktop.